liflab/beepbeep-3-palettes/Readme.md

 ### tl;dr

-1. Build or download `beepbeep-3.jar` and put it in the root of this repository.
-2. Run the script `build-all.sh` to build all palettes in succession.
+1. Run the script `build-all.sh` to build all palettes in succession.
+   Since some palettes have dependencies on other palettes, the script must be run **twice**.
-3. If everything goes well, all the resulting jars will be created at the root of the repository.
+2. If everything goes well, all the resulting jars will be created in the `lib` repository.
 Move them around and enjoy.
+(Look out; this folder also contains JARs that are not palettes, and used in support of the Ant build script.
+Use the file creation date to distinguish them from the freshly created JAR palettes.)
+3. You can also run the test scripts for each palette using the `test-all.sh` script.

 ### More details